samrho/blockchain-from-scratch/README.md

 # blockchain-from-scratch

 ## About
-A prototypical project where simple blockchain is made with Golang
+A prototypical project where simple blockchain is made with Golang.

 ## Reference